arkenrealms/forge-protocol/README.md

-# Cerebro Protocol
+# Forge Protocol

-Cerebro is an agent swarm in the Arken Realms network.
+Forge is an AI-driven interface.